-- Port Arthur News
+MARY MEAUX - Graduating seniors' stories of academic perseverance are inspiring - Port Arthur News

 Then they prepare for college life.

-Eric plans to attend the University of Texas where he will pursue a blended major of psychology and computer science.
+Eric plans to attend the University of Texas, where he will pursue a blended major of psychology and computer science.

 Tammy plans to attend San Jacinto Community College and major in baking and pastry arts.